This post was updated on November 2, 2017.

 Barcelona has earned a terrible reputation as a haven for thieves.
 I can’t count how many stories I’ve heard about people having their belongings stolen from tourists and locals alike.
 Passports, money, credit cards, cameras, mobile phones — they’re whisked away as fast as you can blink.
 Maybe you’re quickly glancing at a tapas menu in a restaurant, or briefly pausing to take a photograph at Las Ramblas.
 Your mind is simply on enjoying your trip.
 Unfortunately, instances like these are great opportunities for getting robbed.

-I’m no stranger to petty theft either — even after two years of living in the city.
+I’m no stranger to petty theft either — even after two years of living in Barcelona.
 A few years ago, my backpack was stolen while I was having lunch with my toddler and some friends at a restaurant by the Sagrada Familia.
-Who would steal a kid-sized backpack off a stroller?
+And, who would steal a kid-sized backpack off a stroller, anyway?

 So after going through the seven stages of loss and grief, I got a little smarter.
 Here are some tips to avoid getting pickpocketed if you’re visiting Barcelona:

 1. Carry a purse that you can wear across your body.

 Like the next gal, I can appreciate a cute purse.
 But if it has straps just long enough to be worn on one shoulder, forget about it.
 With one quick tug, that purse is being whisked away to be scoured for euros and an iPhone.

 The purse I carry has a strap that is long enough to be carried on one shoulder and is slung diagonally on my body.
 It always has a zipper so that its contents are less accessible.
 No button closures with wide openings!

 2. If you’re just carrying a wallet, keep it in your front pants pocket and not your back pocket.